mahynski/pychemauth/README.md

 $ git clone https://github.com/mahynski/chemometrics.git
 $ cd chemometrics
 $ pip install -r requirements.txt
+# If you wish to contribute to the repo you will need to install pre-commit as well
+$ pip install pre-commit # (OPTIONAL)
 ~~~

 Simply add this directory to your PYTHONPATH, or locally in each instance (i.e., sys.path.append()) and import the model as usual.